gsi-lab/easyGSA/README.md

 [**Meta-modeling based efficient global sensitivity analysis for wastewater treatment plants – An application to the BSM2 model**](https://doi.org/10.1016/j.compchemeng.2019.05.015)

-To cite easyGSA in publications, please use
+If you benefit from this work and would like to cite easyGSA in publications, please use
 ```
 @article{easyGSA,
   author  = {Resul Al and Chitta Ranjan Behera and Alexandr Zubov and Krist V. Gernaey and G\"urkan Sin},